How to start your snowball of passive income

 No one knows for sure the future other than we can say for sure markets will crash, boom and policies will change at some point.
 For this reason we like to diversify our income generating assets.
 When looking at your NTA (Net Tangible Assets) you could consider once you ‘stop working’ to have 1/3 in Super, 1/3 direct shares via LICs/ETFs and 1/3 Investment properties.
 This ratio is excluding your own home, you may include it if you wish.
 Each category will have pros and cons, subject to government policy changes and market conditions.
 We protect our investments within a Family Trust, allowing good income and capital gain distribution.
 Here is a simply summary of our strategy:

-• (1/3) Super is perhaps the best tax effective retirement scheme, but you can’t access it until you are around 60 (depending on when you were born).
-We try to hit the maximum $25k per year (edit – now $27.5k) contribution allowed.
+- (1/3) Super is perhaps the best tax effective retirement scheme, but you can’t access it until you are around 60 (depending on when you were born).
+We try to hit the maximum $25k per year (edit1 – now $27.5k -> edit2 from FY25 $30k) contribution allowed.
 Both ours are in high growth and exposed to 40% international shares.
 At this stage we can’t access it until we are 60 so it is our second stage FIRE funding.
+Cam also now splits the maximum amount each year to Trish.
+Target to balance out our super balances 50/50 by the time we get to 60.

 Our thinking is by having a 1/3 in each category, it takes advantage of each investment vehicle, but minimises a disaster when a market crashes or a new government policy is formed.